Costume Reference Library for Custom Sith/Jedi Costumes

 A: NON TOY LIGHTSABER.
 This may be as little as a worn hilt (obviously requiring a clip or d-ring attachment), but must not look like a toy.
 PVC is accepted, but not 100% guaranteed of a pass.
-Colors for these are not limited to any color save that it ought to have reason.
-Sith and fallen Jedi will have red, purple, or orange.
+Sith and Dark Jedi must have red, yellow, purple, or orange blades.
 We also require that custom costumes have non-canon lightsabers.

 C: Supplemental weapons from blasters, to grenades, to Lanvaroks, to [SIMULATED] glass parangs will also be accepted on a case by case basis based on the design and quality of such and the applicability to the character story.